DevExpress-Examples/asp-net-web-forms-scheduler-drop-appointment-to-external-control/Readme.md

 }
 ```

-Attach the [Draggable](https://jqueryui.com/draggable/) jQuery interaction to the "Drag panel" so that it can be dragged.
-Attach the [Droppable](https://jqueryui.com/droppable/) jQuery interaction to a `div` element with the [ASPxListBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListBox) inside.
-It serves as a drop target.
-The **appointmentId** value is passed via a hidden field.
+Attach the [Draggable](https://jqueryui.com/draggable/) jQuery interaction to the drag panel so that it can be dragged.
+Attach the [Droppable](https://jqueryui.com/droppable/) jQuery interaction to a drop target -- a`div` element with the [ASPxListBox](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxListBox) inside.

 ```aspx
 <div class="droppable">